Raj-Shah1/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 <img src="https://user-images.githubusercontent.com/61704509/170932760-81c7779f-841b-4041-a820-e23759f96959.png" width=60% height=60%>

+## What can you practice with this case study?

+- Joins
+- Common Table Expressions (CTEs)
+- Aggregate Functions
+- Rank Function
+- Case Statments
+- Window Functions
+- Subqueries
+- Datetime functions

 ## Introduction

 Danny seriously loves Japanese food so in the beginning of 2021, he decides to embark upon a risky venture and opens up a cute little restaurant that sells his 3 favourite foods: sushi, curry and ramen.